-- Collaboration across organisations to tackle system-wide challenges with the creation of Sustainability and Transformation Plans/Partnerships (STPs) and Accountable Care Systems and or Organisations
+- Collaboration across organisations to tackle system-wide challenges with the creation of Sustainability and Transformation Plans/Partnerships (STPs) and Integrated Care Systems and or accountable care organisations

 - Developing a place-based approach to care by alignment of services to meet the needs of a population or community.
 Joining up public funding through ‘place-based’ commissioning of health care alongside other services – for example, education and or leisure services

 - Unlocking different ways of working together - New care models (NCMs)

 - Empowering patients through personal health budgets (PHB)

 - Ensuring the workforce is able to meet the needs of the health and social care system, with the right number of staff at the right time and in the right place.